 - Insulate your garage door: Traditional garage doors are thin metal sheets with no insulative value.
 Add insulation, so heat doesn’t exit your home through your garage.

 - Add a moisture barrier to your crawl space: The best way to get good performance out of your home’s insulation is to keep it dry.
 But moisture from snowmelt and cold winters can creep through your crawlspace and into insulation batts.
-A plastic moisture barrier blocks dampness from causing mold and mildew.
+A plastic moisture barrier blocks dampness from causing mould and mildew.

 How can we use less electricity?